-- The student will demonstrate the ability to analyze, synthesize and evaluate knowledge re: standards of ethical conduct. - The student will demonstrate the ability to analyze, synthesize and evaluate knowledge re: contemporary professional issues and advocacy.
+• The student will demonstrate the ability to analyze, synthesize and evaluate knowledge re: standards of ethical conduct.

-Standard IV-F: Research
+Standard IV-F Research

 • The student will demonstrate the ability to analyze, synthesize and evaluate knowledge re: processes used in research and integration of research principles into evidence-based clinical practice.